m4xy07/Explainify/README.md

 - **Dual JSON inputs** — paste raw JSON or drag/drop a `.json` file with inline validation.
 - **Role-based focus** — Student, Full Stack Developer, Security Researcher, or a custom persona via glowing toggle buttons.
 - **AI generation pipeline** — POST to `/api/generate` (Google Gemini 1.5 Pro) for three doc versions + a dialogue script.
-- **Podcast summaries** — pick any of the three doc tracks and `/api/audio` will ask Gemini to craft an Alex/Jamie script, then render it through ElevenLabs + `ffmpeg` (or the bundled binary in Docker).
+- **Podcast summaries** — pick any of the three doc tracks and `/api/audio` will ask Gemini to craft a Monika/Vikram script, then render it through ElevenLabs + `ffmpeg` (or the bundled binary in Docker).
 - **Glassmorphic UI** — Tailwind, shadcn/ui primitives, Framer Motion micro-interactions, and Inter typeface for a Basedash/Raycast vibe.
 - **Bonus tooling** — syntax-highlighted editor, “Regenerate” flow, Markdown downloads, Sonner toasts, and mock fallbacks for static demos.